cran-task-views/MissingData/MissingData.md

 -   *Environment*: `r pkg("AeRobiology")` imputes missing data in aerobiological datasets imported from aerobiological public databases.
--   *Causal inference*: Causal inference with interactive fixed-effect models is available in `r pkg("gsynth")` with missing values handled by matrix completion. `r pkg("MatchThem")` matches multiply imputed datasets using several matching methods, and provides users with the tools to estimate causal effects in each imputed datasets. `r pkg("grf")` offers treatment effect estimation with incomplete confounders and covariates under modified unconfoundedness assumptions.
+-   *Causal inference*: Causal inference with interactive fixed-effect models is available in `r pkg("gsynth")`, with missing values handled by matrix completion, and in `r pkg("dosearch")`, via extension of do-calculus to missing data. `r pkg("MatchThem")` matches multiply imputed datasets using several matching methods, and provides users with tools to estimate causal effects in each imputed datasets. `r pkg("grf")` offers treatment effect estimation with incomplete confounders and covariates under modified unconfoundedness assumptions.
 -   *Finance*: `r pkg("imputeFin")` handles imputation of missing values in financial time series using AR models or random walk.